Rexios80/hds_overlay/README.md

 ### Useful things
 1. You can import a config with a url parameter.
 This is useful if you want to use something like the Streamlabs mobile app in which you cannot interact with the web page.
 Create a url that looks like this:
-   - `https://hds.dev/#/overlay?config="Put a config exported from an HDS overlay here"`
+   - `https://hds.dev/#/overlay?config=Put a config exported from an HDS overlay here`

 ### If you have problems
 Try these [troubleshooting steps](https://github.com/Rexios80/Health-Data-Server-Overlay/wiki/Troubleshooting) before asking for help